kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Kora's Runtime Performance Argument Survives Third-Party Libraries
+## Kora's Runtime Performance Argument Survives Third-Party Libraries { #runtime-performance-argument }

 Suppose a service uses ten libraries, two of which are relatively dynamic.